BRIO STUDIO. - AnimationXpress

-BRIO studio a leading digital production studio based in Pune, specialise in delivering quality Animation content with multi-platform distribution. currently working on various animation projects for television and digital platform.
-There is an immediate openings for the following positions:
+BRIO STUDIO a leading digital production studio based in Pune, specialise in delivering quality Animation content with multi-platform distribution. currently working on various animation projects for television and digital platform.

 We Are Hiring For Following Positions